There are three steps to owning gold in BullionVault. Most people can complete the process in about 15 minutes of their own time.

 To Wells Fargo in America

-From within the USA, you can send USD via three domestic bank clearing systems.
+From within the USA, you can send US Dollars via three domestic bank clearing systems.

 The fastest and most secure method is Wire transfer.
 Funds are sent electronically through a central bank wire transfer system, such as the Federal Reserve's FedWire system.
 The sending bank will typically impose a charge to send funds by wire.